Curious-Lunatic/Spatiotemporal-Gesture-System/README.md

 ## 🚀 How It Works
 Traditional passwords rely on static text.
 This engine explores the concept of a "dynamic password"—a physical movement in 3D space performed with a specific, unique rhythm over time.

-Currently, the system uses an ESP32 edge node to capture high-fidelity acceleration data and streams it directly to a local web browser using the **Web Serial API**.
+The system uses an ESP32 edge node to capture high-fidelity acceleration data and streams it directly to a local web browser using the **Web Serial API**.
+The browser runs a 5-second sampling window and processes the mathematical similarity between gestures using DTW.
 No database, no cloud server, and no backend hosting required.

 ## 🛠️ Hardware Setup